 Male rape is vastly misunderstood and under reported.
-Thousands of men are sexually assaulted every year.
+According to a study by the University of Texas at Austin, 1 in 5 men experience sexual assault.
 SAFE offers all programs and services to male survivors, without discrimination.
 We have a specific counseling group for male survivors of both sexual assault and domestic violence.
-Call our 24-hour SAFEline Hotline or contact SAFEline Chat.
+Call our confidential, 24-hour SAFEline or contact SAFE via online chat.

 Child sexual abuse